+Gluten-free lunchbox ideas on your to-do list?
 This schoolyear my daughter was diagnosed with a sensitivity to gluten.
 This means school lunches aren’t an option as she needs gluten-free lunch.
 This means we had to pack her lunch for each day of high school.
 While this can be overwhelming it doesn’t have to be impossible.
-We have some great gluten-free lunchbox ideas in case you are also packing a gluten-free lunch!
+We have some great gluten-free lunch ideas in case you are also packing a gluten-free lunch!

 - Canyon Bakehouse Hawaiian Bread – This is by far, our favorite gluten-free bread in this house!
 My daughter will pick this every time.
 At around $5 a loaf, I am happy to pick up a loaf each week for lunch.